robinmeure/openailoadbalancing/readme.md

 To deploy the load balancing infrastructure, follow these steps:

 1. Install the Azure CLI and Bicep extension.
-2. Open a terminal and navigate to the project directory.
+2. Open a terminal and navigate to the infra directory.
-3. Run the command `az deployment sub create --location <location> --template-file main.bicep`.
+3. Run the command `az deployment group create -g <your resource group name> --template-file main.bicep --parameters main.parameters.json`.

 ## Dependencies